oneapi-src/oneDNN/doc/programming_model/attributes.md

 dnnl_primitive_desc_t op_pd; // operation primitive descriptor
 dnnl_primitive_desc_create(&op_pd, &op_d, attr, engine, hint_fwd_pd);

-// changing attr object here doesn't have any effect on op_pd
+// changing attr object here does not have any effect on op_pd

 // once attr is no more used we can immediately destroy it dnnl_primitive_attr_destroy(attr);